kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **ALLOW_ROOT**

-  Set this environment variable to "1" to allow running ElectrumX as root.
+  Set this environment variable to anything non-empty to allow running ElectrumX as root.

 * **NET**